 Here is one video tutorial on how to create a blog on one of the best blogging platforms like Ghost.

 Well, many of us might be using LinkedIn for a long time for our professional channel build-up.
 But we may not be aware of the fact that Linkedln also serves as a blogging platform.
-Due to huge user database, you can be sure that your blog will rank quickly if posted in LinkedIn.
+Due to the huge user database, you can be sure that your blog will rank quickly if posted in LinkedIn.

 You can share your WordPress post to LinkedIn to get referral traffic.
-WordPress offers the facility using the Jetpack plugin to share WordPress post directly to LinkedIn.
+WordPress offers the facility using the Jetpack plugin to share WordPress posts directly to LinkedIn.
 If you have more connection, your post with rank very quickly rather than the original post.

 LinkedIn is free to use.
 Paid plans are available but as a blogger point of view, that is of no use.